knola/web/content/process.md

 ## 1. Research

-The decision manager arranges the gathering of facts, with the goal of answering most of the factual questions of volunteers evaluating the proposal.
-For small decisions, they might do this work themselves.
-For large decisions, they might enlist a whole team of volunteers or hired investigators.
+The decision manager arranges the gathering of facts about the past and present, with the goal of answering most of the factual questions of volunteers evaluating the proposal.
+For small decisions, the manager might do this work themselves.
+Large decisions might call for a whole team of volunteers or hired investigators.

 ## 2. Analysis